Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

 The Wi-Fi signals can be exploited to build datasets of learning for user authentication.
 The authors in \cite{302} try the first time for a new user authentication system using human gait biometrics from Wi-Fi signals.
 Here, CSI value samples are collected from Wi-Fi devices.
 The core component of the scheme is a 23-layer DNN network that is modelled to extract the important salient gait features collected from gait biometrics in the CSI measurement dataset.
-DNN would act as a classifier to extract unique features of a user and identify that user among the mobile user set.
-A user authentication scheme for Wi-Fi networks is also suggested in \cite{303} which can be installed on mobile devices to detect malicious access and prevent spoofing attacks.
-By integrating with on-device learning algorithms, it is possible to recognize the unique features of a certain user (i.e. through ML classifiers) where visible light can be an indicator input for the user classification.
+The DNN acts as a classifier to extract unique features of a user and identify that user among the mobile user set.
 As a different viewpoint of user authentication, the work in \cite{305} analyzes CSI data for user authentication in wireless networks.
 First, a CNN classifier is built to learn the extracted features from CSI dataset such that pooling layers are utilized to simplify the computation process for faster learning.
-To analyze CSI features, a RNN network is then designed, including some recurrent layers and a fully connected layer where user recognition is implemented.
-The combination of CNN and RNN models leads to a new scheme, called CRNN, aiming to use the capability of information representation of CNN and information modelling of RNN.
-Thus, the accuracy for user authentication is improved that is also confirmed through computer simulations.
-It is noted that in wireless networks, the authentication between two users on the physical network layer based on traditional approaches is challenging due to the time variance of channels and mobility of users. \item AI for attack detection: The work in \cite{503} introduces a scalable intrusion detection system (IDS) for classifying and recognizing unknown and unpredictable cyberattacks.
+To analyze CSI features, an RNN network is then designed, including some recurrent layers and a fully connected layer where user recognition is implemented.
+The combination of CNNs and RNN models leads to a new scheme, called CRNN, aiming to use the capability of information representation of CNN and information modelling of RNNs.
+Despite complex CNN layer settings and high learning time, the rate for user authentication is improved significantly, with 99.7\% accuracy. \item AI for attack detection: The work in \cite{503} introduces a scalable IDS for classifying and recognizing unknown and unpredictable cyberattacks.
 The IDS dataset collected from a large-scale network-level and host-level events is processed and learned by a DNN architecture that can classify the network behaviours and intrusions.
 Compared to commercial IDSs that mainly rely on physical measurements or defined thresholds on feature sets to realize the intrusions, learning can assist flexible IDS without any further system configurations, and work well under varying network conditions such as network traffic, user behaviour, data patterns.
-Another solution in \cite{504} formulates an intrusion detection system using RNN.
+The remaining issue of this detection system is the complex multi-layer DNN learning procedure that results in high computational latency.
+Another solution in \cite{504} formulates an intrusion detection system using RNNs.
 The main focus is on evaluating the detection rate and false positive rate.
 The intrusion detection can be expressed equivalently to a multi-class classification problem for recognizing whether the traffic behaviour in the network is normal or not.
 The key motivation here is to enhance the accuracy of the classifiers so that intrusive network behaviours can be detected and classified efficiently.
-Motivated by this, a RNN-based classifier is leveraged to extract abnormal traffic events from the network features using the well-known NSL-KDD dataset \cite{505}.
+Motivated by this, a RNN-based classifier is leveraged to extract abnormal traffic events from the network features using the well-known NSL-KDD dataset.
 Specially, the attacks can be divided into four main types, including DoS (Denial of Service attacks), R2L (Root to Local attacks), U2R (User to Root attack), and Probe (Probing attacks).
-The results of deep training and learning show a much better classification accuracy of RNN in comparison with ML techniques.
+The results of deep training and learning show a much better classification accuracy of RNNs in comparison with ML techniques.